Fantastic Things to Do in Sifnos, Greece

 What is Sifnos known for?

 The island is known for its relaxing atmosphere and elegant architecture.
-It is also known for its ceramics and delicious food, especially revithada, a typical chickpea soup or stew that’s cooked on the island.
+It is also known for its ceramics and delicious food, especially revithada, a typical chickpea soup or stew cooked on the island.

 One of the most famous sights of Sifnos is Chrisopigi Monastery, located in a dramatic position facing the sea.